To the south, this line connected with an existing extension between Horton and Herington.

 The bridge contains only 5 panels, and riveted connections.
 It rests on stone abutments, a common trait of 19th century bridges.

 It is believed that the bridge is privately owned.
-Despite being privately owned, at the March 2017 visit; there was no indications of any no trespassing signs or similar deterrents.
+Despite this fact, at the March 2017 visit; there was no indications of any no trespassing signs or similar deterrents.

 The author hopes that the bridge can be preserved.
 This bridge type is a dying design.
 Many of the original C&NW bridges of this design were converted to road use; while many of the RI bridges of this design have been removed.